NUTRITION: KEY TAKEAWAYS

 Pregnancy can be the ultimate rollercoaster ride of emotions, cravings, and huge changes to your body.
 Growing a tiny human is no small feat, and it's no secret that it can take a toll on your body.
 When it comes to supporting your health and your baby's development, your diet is your secret weapon.

-• Gentle styling: In pregnancy, it’s not just a healthy diet that helps your hair, but gentle styling too.
+- Gentle styling: In pregnancy, it’s not just a healthy diet that helps your hair, but gentle styling too.
 By avoiding harsh treatments, lowering the heat on your heated heat tools, and handling your hair gently, you can help maintain healthy hair through pregnancy and beyond.
-By using heated hair stools with Variable Temperature Control such as the CLOUD NINE 2-in-1 Contouring Iron Pro, you can style your prenatal hair at a lower temperature for kinder hair styling.
+By using heated hair tools with Variable Temperature Control such as the CLOUD NINE 2-in-1 Contouring Iron Pro, you can style your prenatal hair at a lower temperature for kinder hair styling.
+The 2-in-1 also comes with Revive Mode™ - which reduces heat contact and friction on your hair, keeping it healthy and shiny - on all temperature settings.

 Postpartum nutrition for healthy hair